MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/expense-reimbursement/overview.md

 ### Expense Reimbursement

-The Expense Reimbursement solution contains components that manage the user experience.
+The Expense Reimbursement solution contains components that enable the user and admin experiences.

 - Two apps:
   - **Expense Reimbursement** is the canvas app that allows users to view and submit expense reimbursements.